inkscope/inkscope/README.md

 **documentation** contains diagram of inkScope architecture, datamodel...

-**inkscopeViz** : GUI to visualize Ceph cluster status (dashboard) and and relations between Ceph cluster objects

-**inkscopeAdm** : GUI for management  of a ceph cluster
+**inkscopeViz** : GUI to visualize Ceph cluster status (dashboard) and and relations between Ceph cluster objects and manage of a ceph cluster

 **inkscopeCtrl** : server part for inkscopeAdm and inkscopeViz